oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

 To give users an idea of how to create a WebLogic domain and cluster from a custom Dockerfile which extends the WebLogic Server install image, we provide a few samples for 12c versions of the developer distribution.
 For an example, look at the `12213-domain` sample.

 ## Copyright
-Copyright (c) 2014, 2022 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2014, 2022, Oracle and/or its affiliates.